 How can I buy tickets to the Emmy Awards?

 Tickets for the Creative Arts Emmy Awards and Ball, Emmy Awards and Governors Ball, are available to Television Academy members and nominees.
 Tickets are not sold to the general public.

 How can I be a seat filler or on the red carpet for the Emmy Awards?

-Seat fillers and red-carpet arrivals are two of television fans' most coveted places to experience the Emmy Awards.
-All seat-filler positions and red-carpet bleacher seats are taken for 2016.
-Please check back in late July/early August of 2017 for possible future opportunities.
+Seat fillers and red-carpet arrivals are two of television fans' most coveted places to experience the Emmy Awards

 Who can vote for the Emmy Awards?

 The Emmy award is a symbol of peer recognition.
-The Academy has over 20,000 members, divided into 29 peer groups of specialized fields.
+The Academy has over 22,000 members, divided into 30 peer groups of specialized fields.
 The members of each peer group vote on the nominees and winners for categories pertaining to their area of specialty.
-If you are a professional in the television industry you be eligible for membership, and those voting.
+If you are a professional in the television industry you are eligible for membership, and those voting.
 Find out How to Join.

 I am a member, how can I update my contact or login information?

 - The Profile tab will be displayed.

 - Click the pencil in a section to edit the information in that section.